Treating piles (haemorrhoids)

-If more invasive treatment is needed, the type of treatment used will depend on where your haemorrhoids are, particularly if they have developed above, on or below the dentate line.
+If more invasive treatment is needed, the type used will depend on where your haemorrhoids are, particularly if they have developed above, on or below the dentate line.
 This is a line in the anal canal that separates the areas where the nerves can and can't transmit pain messages.

 Non-surgical treatments are likely to be very painful for haemorrhoids that have developed on or below the dentate line, as the nerves in this area can detect pain.
-In these cases, haemorrhoid surgery will normally be recommended.
+In these cases, haemorrhoid surgery will usually be recommended.

 Dietary changes and self-care